 The fringe benefits caveat, however, is that the employee benefits must be provided to an array of employees, not just the C-Corp's owners.
 In fact, 70% of eligible employees must be able to take advantage of the benefits.

 The benefits must also be non-discriminatory, i.e., not designed solely to benefit the owners.

 In addition, as long as the owners pay themselves reasonable salaries, their salaries can be deducted from the C-Corp's profits, thus lowering the amount of corporate tax owed.
-A C corporation is permitted to retain earnings in order to improve the company if it complies with the appropriate tax provisions.

 First, the C-Corp deducts all business expenses, including but not limited to cost of goods, salaries, fringe benefits, interest payments and improvements.
 By this method, a C-Corp’s profits are balanced out by the owners' compensation, so there is little taxable income left on which the corporation must pay taxes.